NSW Cameron Corner Country OUTBACK 4WD Tours

 Today the southern point of the track is Lyndhurst, surveyed in 1896.
 Here Dutch born, self-taught Talc artist, poet, bush philosopher and supporter of the new flag for Australia, Cornelius Alferink has carved himself a place in outback art and modern history.

-More than hundred years ago it was Captain Starlight, of Robbery under Arms fame, who gave the track notoriety.
+More than a hundred years ago it was Captain Starlight, of Robbery under Arms fame, who gave the track notoriety.
 In 1870 Henry Arthur Readford, better known as Harry Redford, or Starlight, drove a thousand head of stolen cattle from Queensland, down the Barcoo and Cooper past Mount Hopeless, to Blanchewater where he sold them for $10,000.
 When finally apprehended in 1872, the now folk hero and his two accomplices were found not guilty.

 In earlier days the track terminated at Farina and cattle from Avondale, Blanchewater, Cadelgo, Coongie, Cordillo Downs, Cullamurra, Haddon Downs, Innamincka, Merty Merty, Monte Collina, Mount Hopeless, Mount Lyndhurst, Murnpeowie, Nappa Merrie, Tinga Tingana, Titcha, and Wallelderdine were walked to its railhead to be transported to the southern markets.

 Land at the southern end of the track was first taken up by John Baker at Blanchwater in 1857.
-At the northern end it were settlers from Warrnambool, Victoria, who gained pastoral leases in 1872.
+At the northern end it was settlers from Warrnambool, Victoria, who gained pastoral leases in 1872.
 One of the first mobs of cattle to be walked down was in 1877, taking about ten weeks.
 The Strzelecki Track was last used by drovers during the 1930s.